cypienta/docs/docs/source/deploy_ui/start_using.rst

    Click on campaign name ``3599.0`` to copy event to ``3614.0``

-3. Select the event that you want to copy and click on the edit button on top of the section
+3. Select the event that you want to copy and click on the edit button at the top of the section

     .. image:: resources/copy_select_event.png
         :alt: Select events for copy action
         :align: center

-4. Select ``Copy Events``, and a side panel will appear to select campaign(s) you want to copy the events to, here, selection shows campaign name ``3614``.
+4. Select ``Copy Events``, and a side panel will appear to select campaign(s) you want to copy the events to, here, the selection shows campaign name ``3614``.
 You may choose different values for the ``Event attributes`` and ``Node attributes``.
-Default value for all the attribute is set to 0.
-And click on ``Done``.
+The default value for all the attributes is set to 0.
+Click on ``Done``.

     .. image:: resources/copy_modal.png
         :alt: Copy modal
         :align: center

-5. Click on ``OK`` button to confirm your copy action
+5. Click on the ``OK`` button to confirm your copy action

 6. Navigate back to the Campaigns page.
-You will notice now that the campaign name ``3614.0`` has event count of 4, changed from 3.
+You will notice now that the campaign name ``3614.0`` has an event count of 4, changed from 3.

     .. image:: resources/copy_completed.png
         :alt: Copy completed